anfi-project/bls12_381/README.md

 # bls12_381 [![Crates.io](https://img.shields.io/crates/v/bls12_381.svg)](https://crates.io/crates/bls12_381) #

+serde Support from github.com:jstuczyn/bls12_381 serde for Gt adapted from that code hash-to-curve Support from github.com:andrewwhitehead/bls12_381

 This crate provides an implementation of the BLS12-381 pairing-friendly elliptic curve construction.

 * **This implementation has not been reviewed or audited.
 Use at your own risk.**